Range Rover Velar

-The Land Rover Range Rover Velar, generally known as the Range Rover Velar, (/ˈvɛlər/) is a crossover SUV produced by British automotive company Jaguar Land Rover under their Land Rover marque.
+The Range Rover Velar (/ˈvɛlɑːr/) is a crossover SUV produced by British automotive company Jaguar Land Rover (JLR) under their Land Rover marque.
 The fourth model in the Range Rover line, the Velar was unveiled on 1 March 2017 in London, England.
 The Velar was released in the summer of 2017.
 The name Velar had previously been used for a series of pre-production first-generation Range Rovers in 1969.

+Overview

 The Range Rover Velar was named "World's Most Beautiful Car" in 2018, receiving the design award at the 2018 World Car Awards.

 The vehicle received a facelift in 2023.